-4.3 Opportunities to build positive rapport and relationships betweens students is built into the daily schedule.
+4.3 Opportunities to build positive rapport and relationships between students is built into the daily schedule.

-- Provide opportunities for collaborative learning and lay for students to allow practice of prosocial behaviors and fostering of positive relationships (Resources 4, 5, 6). - Within the day, provide opportunities for students to provide positive affirmations to each other.
+- Provide opportunities for collaborative learning and play for students to allow practice of prosocial behaviors and fostering of positive relationships.
+(Resources 4, 5, 6) - Within the day, provide opportunity for students to provide positive affirmations to each other.
 This can be done through group counseling, classroom meetings, or prompted between students. - During unstructured times such as lunch and recess, model and support initiation of prosocial peer interactions with classmates as well as general education peers. - When students mainstream into the general education setting, model and support initiation of prosocial classroom interactions with general education staff and peers.

-- Facilitate student collaboration and cooperative engagement.
-Create opportunities for this instruction. - Engage students in conversation about their personal interests. - When appropriate, weave student interests into academic instruction so they are engaged and can see commonality with their peers. relationship building with students.
-Provide information and feedback to all staff about student interests and strategies for relationships building. -- --

-- Facilitate activities in the clinical setting that promote relationships between students including practice giving each other positive recognition. - Provide opportunities for structured collaboration opportunities between students. - Without disclosing confidential information, provide staff feedback on student interests and strategies for
+Teacher role examples: Facilitate student collaboration and cooperative engagement. opportunities during instruction.
+Engage students' conversation about their personal interests.
+When appropriate, weave student interests into academic instruction so they are engaged and can see commonality with their peers.
+Clinician role examples: Facilitate activities in the clinical setting that promote relationships between students including practice giving each other positive recognition.
+Provide opportunities for structured collaboration opportunities between students.
+Without disclosing confidential information provide staff feedback on student interests and strategies for relationship building with students. -- ---